-In June 2017, Patrick concluded his term as vice president for the St. Charles Borromeo Catholic Church – Haiti Committee in Arlington, Virginia, where he assisted and supported with the full implementation and execution of the committee’s plans, actions and initiatives.
-In addition, Patrick oversaw all internal and external operations and management of the committee’s leadership and general membership.
+In June 2017, Mr. Realiza concluded his term as vice president for the St. Charles Borromeo Catholic Church – Haiti Committee in Arlington, Virginia, where he assisted in the implementation of the committee’s plans, actions and initiatives.

-From 2013 to 2015, Patrick served as internal affairs secretary and communications chair for the Bohol Restoration Group, Inc. (BRG), a 501(c)(3) non-profit based in Sterling, Virginia, dedicated to the restoration of Philippine heritage sites and communities on the island province of Bohol in the Central Visayas region.
-As a member of BRG’s inaugural leadership board, Patrick led the creation and implementation of the organization’s communications strategies and assisted in broadening overall impact and outreach efforts.
+From 2013 to 2015, Mr. Realiza served as internal affairs secretary and communications chair for the Bohol Restoration Group, Inc. (BRG), a 501(c)(3) non-profit dedicated to the restoration of Philippine heritage sites and communities.

-Patrick graduated from The George Washington University in 2011 with a B.A. in political science, where he recently served as marketing chair for the university’s Asian Alumni Association (GWAAA) from 2014 to 2015.
-Throughout his tenure, Patrick developed and promoted all strategic communications and public relations goals and objectives on behalf of the organization.
+Mr. Realiza graduated from The George Washington University in 2011 with a Bachelor of Arts in political science, where he previously held the post of marketing chair for the university’s Asian Alumni Association (GWAAA) from 2014 to 2015.

-In the fall of 2010, Patrick served as a communications intern for the U.S. Global Change Research Program (USGCRP) in Washington, D.C., and gathered data on nation-wide climate change issues and compiled a comprehensive climate adaptations report of U.S. cities and states, detailing significant forecasts of anticipated geographic regions affected by climatic changes in the twenty-first century.
+In 2010, Mr. Realiza served as a communications intern for the U.S. Global Change Research Program (USGCRP), where he gathered data on climate change issues and compiled a comprehensive climate adaptations report.

-Born in the Philippines and raised in California, Patrick has traveled throughout the United States and abroad.
+Mr. Realiza’s foreign language skills include Tagalog, Cebuano, Spanish, Italian, French and Arabic.
 He hopes to pursue graduate school in the future with a concentration in international relations.